tlanclos/llanos/STYLING.md

 ## Documentation

 Function documentation should be placed at the top of the function declaration in the header file.
 If there is not function declaration in the header file, then the function is private and should be documented in the source file.
-Documenting a function includes adding the documentation multiline comment above the function declaration.
+Documentation is formatted in the style of Doxygen using the Java-like documentation sytax.
 For example:

 ```
 /**
- * Function short description.
+ * @breif Short description.
  *
- * Function detailed description.
+ * Longer description.
  *
- * @param param1 parameter docs.
+ * @param p1 parameter description.
- * @param param2 parameter docs.
+ * @param p2 parameter description.
- * @return return value docs.
+ * @return return description.
  */
-int function(int param1, int param2);
+extern int function(int p1, bool p2);
 ```